OUR OBJECTIVES:

 “Vision Care for Homeless People” is a charity set-up to provide eyecare services to homeless and other vulnerable people in an accessible and friendly environment in which they feel safe, welcome and comfortable.

-Homeless people may not know that when receiving financial benefits that they are eligible for an NHS eye examination and voucher towards spectacles.
-Even if they do know this very few practices will make spectacles totally free of charge and even a small charge may be unmanageable.
+The majority of homeless and vulnerable people are not in receipt of financial benefits, so are not eligible for an NHS eye examination and a voucher towards their spectacles.
+For those that are, not many practices will make spectacles free of charge, and a small charge may be unmanageable.
 We provide a fully comprehensive, high quality service totally free of charge.

 We aim to preserve, protect and promote the ocular health of homeless and vulnerable people in the UK who are unwilling or unable to access mainstream services available through the NHS.
 We include screening of ocular health and the provision of spectacles, that meets the immediate visual needs of our beneficiaries.